Higher-order structure of Hamiltonian truncation effective theory: Next-to-next-to-local corrections

 We begin by classifying all diagrams with four external legs into nine distinct topologies, which differ in the construction of the intermediate state:

-To extract the NNLO corrections, it is necessary to account for all possible symmetrizations of these diagrams, which are understood as inequivalent assignments of momentum indices for the intermediate states.
+To extract the NNLoc corrections, it is necessary to account for all possible symmetrizations of these diagrams, which are understood as inequivalent assignments of momentum indices for the intermediate states.

 For simplicity, we focus on a single case with a four-leg external state, which admits only one topology.
 In this case, one must consider all six inequivalent pairs \((b,c)\), defined as

 Following the diagrammatic rules of Ref.~\cite{Cohen2022}, we obtain